bazylcossac/TaskBuddy/README.md

 I'm proud of this project because it is my first JavaScript project with hundreds of lines of code.

+To log in, you can use:
+  -Google account
+  -Facebook account
+  -For now, GitHub account is not available
+  -You can use your email and password
+  -Or create an account by entering a new email and password, then pressing CREATE ACCOUNT

+Features in the app:
+  -Only the task's author can see it
+  -Only the task's author can edit, delete, update, mark as done, and mark as undone the task -Tasks are filtered by newest
+  -All information about tasks is stored in Firebase Cloud Firestore

 Here is a link to the app: https://taskbuddymanager.netlify.app

 Here are some screenshots: